KarimZidan007/Andriod-Automotive/Embedded_Linux_NOTES/7-YOCTO/README.md

 ## Also YOCTO community has provide comptability between bitbake buildengine version and meta-layers

-how ?
+## how ?

 before yocto if some one clone the following

-1. bitbake (v20)
+1. bitbake (v.20)
 2. meta-core (v.10)

-it generate a problem for sure
+it going to generate a problem for sure because incomptability of versions between bitbake and meta-layer

 ## HOW YOCTO MADE IT COMPTABLE ?